Thomas Schlafly

 Thomas Francis Schlafly (born October 28, 1948) is an American businessman and writer.
 He co-founded the Saint Louis Brewery, which produces the Schlafly line of beers.
-Schlafly is a graduate of the Saint Louis Priory School, and received his A.B. and J.D. from Georgetown University.
+Schlafly is a graduate of the Saint Louis Priory School and received his B.A. and J.D. from Georgetown University.

 In his capacity with the brewery, he writes a column every month, "Top Fermentation".
 In 2006, he published A New Religion in Mecca: Memoir of a Renegade Brewery in St. Louis (Virginia Publishing), which recounted the founding of the Saint Louis Brewery.
 He is also an attorney, working as a partner in the St. Louis office of Thompson Coburn.
 He is a nephew of St. Louis conservative commentator Phyllis Schlafly.

-In 2012, Schlafly was a member of a group of St. Louisans who assumed ownership of the St. Louis Blues National Hockey League ice hockey team.
+In 2012, Schlafly was a member of a group of St. Louisans who assumed ownership of the St. Louis Blues professional ice hockey team.